stimms/branching-talk/readme.md

 browser to http://localhost/~myusername/MyPresentation/Presenter.html.

-On Linux or Mac you have also likely Python installed and can start its built-in web server in this directory by running `python -m http.server`.
+On Linux or Mac you have also likely Python installed and can start its built-in web server in this directory by running bellow:

+    python -c "exec('try:import SimpleHTTPServer as m\nexcept:import http.server as m');m.test(HandlerClass=m.SimpleHTTPRequestHandler)"

 ###Windows OS